Basic Pulsed Circuits for

 Visible Diode Laser High-Speed Driver

-To obtain laser drive pulses on the order of a few nanoseconds, ECL fast logic or other series high-speed digital logic are possibilies.
+To obtain laser drive pulses on the order of a nanosecond or less, ECL fast logic or other series high-speed digital logic are possibilies.
 At these speeds, very careful layout design is critical and switching transients must be carefully suppressed to prevent laser damage.

 References